Aayush015/Web-based-game/README.md

 # Web-based-game
-There is three games within this project created in Haskell.
+There are three games within this project created in Haskell.